Azure/iot_central_python_sample/README.md

 This sample application uses the device template model in the device-capability-model.json file.
 This template should be imported into the IoT Central application, and appropriate views generated or created from the device template.

-To use first open the iot_central_config.py file and enter in the necessary configuration information based on you IoT Central application
+To use first open the iot_central_config.py file and enter in the necessary configuration information based on you IoT Central application.
+If X509 device authentication is desired please see these articles on generating the necessary certificates for IoT Central https://docs.microsoft.com/en-us/azure/iot-central/core/concepts-get-connected#connect-devices-using-x509-certificates, https://github.com/Azure/azure-iot-sdk-c/tree/master/tools/CACertificates

 ```python
 # IoT Central connection settings